 While 42 different federal agencies have concession agreements, 93 percent of these agreements and revenues are managed by the six land management agencies.
 However, in spite of having the largest programs, the rate of return from concessioners operating in the land management agencies is significantly less than the return generated from concessioners in other federal agencies.
-We found that for concession agreements that were either initiated or extended during fiscal year 1994, the average return to the government from concessions in land management agencies was about 3 percent while the return from concessions in the other federal agencies averaged about 9 percent.
-Within the six land management agencies, concession agreements in the National Park Service accounted for about 30 percent of the gross revenues and the return to the government.
-(See att.
+We found that for concession agreements that were either initiated or extended during fiscal year 1994, the average return to the government from concessions in the land management agencies was about 3 percent-in the case of the Park Service it was about 3.5 percent.
+In contrast, the return from concessions in the other nonland management agencies averaged about 9 percent.
+(See app.
 I for a list of rates of return from concessioners for agreements initiated or extended during fiscal year 1994 for each federal agency in our review.)